-Last updated: February 27, 2021, at 12:37 p.m.
+Last updated: August 10, 2021, at 5:00 p.m.
 PT

 Originally published: February 26, 2021, at 7:52 a.m.
 PT

 Yes!
-We believe that now, more than ever, there is a need for meaningful, fun outdoor experiences.
+We believe that now, more than ever, there is a need for meaningful and fun outdoor experiences.
 In conjunction with public health officials, and in alignment with Washington State’s public health measures, we are working to determine how best to offer amazing summer experiences for youth and families.
 The health and safety of our participants, staff, and community is our top priority.

 We will adjust our programs and procedures and continue to prioritize the health of our participants, staff, and volunteers.
 We are working with our State and County Health Departments and the American Camping Association on policies and procedures to mitigate risk surrounding COVID-19.
 As these are constantly evolving policies and procedures, we will share more as we approach the summer.

 We anticipate the implementation of program modifications, extended cleaning time, and enhanced cleaning procedures during and between sessions, reduced capacities, and a significant focus on small group sizes.
 The health and safety of participants, staff and volunteers are our top priorities.
-We will continue to release more information about our operating plans as we get closer to summer.
-Thank you for your patience and understanding.

 We are committed to following the recommendations of civil authorities and public health officials.
 If restrictions remain in place that prevent us from operating, we will cancel programs and notify families.
 Impacted families will have an opportunity to credit their fee towards another program in 2021, make a donation to the Y’s Community Response Fund, or can request a refund.